The Green Central Banking Scorecard: 2024 Edition

 Progressing, stalling, or falling behind?

 The European Union member countries—France, Germany, and Italy—have taken the top three positions on the scorecard, with the European Union taking the fourth position.
-France, leader of the 2022 scorecard, has remained in first place with a slightly higher score than Germany and Italy, which have placed in the second and third positions respectively.
+France, leader of the 2022 scorecard, has remained in first place with a slightly higher score than Germany and Italy, which have placed in joint second position.
 All three EU member countries have been awarded a B+ grade.

 Brazil has achieved a B- grade in 2024, improving from joint 6th position in 2022 to 5th position in 2024.
 While the Banco Central do Brasil has yet to fully implement any high impact policies, the institution has implemented a wide range of medium impact actions and formally committed to a high impact monetary policy.